A recognized sedge weaving artisan (

 Hur Sung-ja did not start her professional career as a traditional artisan until she was more than 30 years old.
 Her work is acclaimed for its modern design applied with original expressive techniques.

 The sedge weaving process consists largely of two stages: the preparation of sedge stems and the actual weaving.
 Sedge plants are harvested in July and August and then processed in winter.
 The stems are soaked in water and dried repeatedly until the skin is soft and durable, tinged off-white and bleached of the bluish hue particular to the plant.
-After this treatment, the stems to be used to create colorful patterns are boiled in water mixed with dyes and then dried again.
+After this treatment, the stems to be used tocolorful patterns are boiled in water mixed with dyes and then dried again.
 The prepared sedge stems are sorted by thickness and stored for use.

 After the stems are prepared, the actual weaving begins, either using tools or done entirely by hand.
-Large mats like hwamunseok are woven using tools — a weaving loom with two rows of strings, each with a weight attached, hanging from either side of the upper beam of the loom.
-The prepared sedge threads are placed on top of the beam one at a time, and each row of weighted strings is crossed over to the other side of the beam to secure the thread in place.
+Large mats like hwamunseok are woven using tools — a weaving loom with two rows of s, each with a weight attached, hanging from either side of the upper beam of the loom.
+The prepared sedge threads are placed on top of the beam one at a time, and each row of weighted s is crossed over to the other side of the beam to secure the thread in place.

 Weaving smaller articles like sitting mats, baskets, and containers, which is mostly done by hand, requires advanced techniques and delicate skills.
 The first step is to prepare warp threads with two strips of thinly split sedge stems twisted clockwise.
 The weft threads are not twisted but should be of differing thickness to shape the product and weave patterns into it.